Springville, LaPorte County, Indiana: History

 Springville was first settled in 1833, and platted on August 19, 1835.
 It lay on the Michigan Road, an important early road which ran from the Ohio River to Michigan City, Indiana.
 In the mid-19th century, it was the site of businesses including a mill, sawmill, schoolhouse, tannery, shoemaker and general store, as well as both Baptist and Methodist congregations.
 Springville also had a post office from 1835 to 1863.

 During the 1840s, many locals hoped that Springville would become the county seat.
 The town's ambitions of becoming a location of importance ended, however, when the Lake Shore and Michigan Southern Railway passed through LaPorte instead of Springville.
 In the 1850s, a company was organized in Springville to build a plank road from Michigan City to South Bend, but this too was unsuccessful.

 Later, however, the LaCrosse Division of the Pere Marquette Railroad, running from New Buffalo to LaCrosse was built through the town and stopped at Springville.
-The Pere Marquette right-of-way was ultimately acquired by the Chesapeake & Ohio Railroad, and was abandoned in the late 20th century.
+The Pere Marquette right-of-way was ultimately acquired by the Chesapeake and Ohio Railway, and was abandoned in the late 20th century.